-It isn’t cheap to fix a Lexus, which is one of the main reasons to consider adding Lexus extended warranty coverage after your factory warranty expires.
+It isn’t cheap to fix a Lexus, which is one of the main reasons to consider adding a Lexus extended warranty after your factory coverage expires.

-While you can go to the dealer for a Lexus extended warranty, we’ve researched the best extended car warranty providers that can save you money and offer peace of mind.
-Below, we’ll explain why it may be better to skip the Lexus dealership and show you what third-party providers we recommend instead, such as Endurance, CarShield, or CARCHEX.
+While you can go to the dealer for Lexus extended coverage, we’ve also researched the best extended car warranty providers.
+Below, we’ll explain why it may be better to skip the Lexus dealership and instead turn to reputable third-party providers like Endurance, CarShield, and CARCHEX.

 Lexus Extended Warranty Coverage